 - Award: Collaborative visiting positions come with a stipend of £1500/month, for up to 3 months, reimbursable against travel and accommodation costs during the course of the fellowship.

-- Nationality: UK and International students are eligible to apply for this fellowship.
+- Nationality: the UK and International students are eligible to apply for this fellowship.

 - Number of Awards: Numbers not given